yashmgupta/gemma4-12b-bioinfo-qlora/README.md

   - Choosing treatments or drugs
   - Any task that requires regulatory approval or clinical validation

-By using this repository and the associated models, you agree to take full responsibility for verifying outputs and for complying with all applicable laws, regulations, and licensing terms.[web:2][web:18]
+By using this repository and the associated models, you agree to take full responsibility for verifying outputs and for complying with all applicable laws, regulations, and licensing terms.

 ---

 ## 📜 License & attribution

-- **Base model:** Gemma 4 12B weights are released by Google under the **Apache-2.0 license**, which permits commercial and derivative use with appropriate attribution.[web:18][web:20][web:26]
+- **Base model:** Gemma 4 12B weights are released by Google under the **Apache-2.0 license**, which permits commercial and derivative use with appropriate attribution.
 - **This repository:** See the `LICENSE` file in https://github.com/yashmgupta/gemma4-12b-bioinfo-qlora and update it if you change the licensing.
-- **Datasets:** Respect the licenses and usage terms of `yashm/bioinformatics-qa-dataset` and any other datasets you plug into the notebook.[web:19][web:23]
+- **Datasets:** Respect the licenses and usage terms of `yashm/bioinformatics-qa-dataset` and any other datasets you plug into the notebook.

 When you use or publish work based on this repo, please consider citing: